ssbc/fusion-identity-spec/README.md

 through attestation.

-Attestation in general makes it harder for an adversary to try and hide the fact that a identity have been revoked.
+Attestation in general makes it harder for an adversary to try and hide the fact that a identity have been revoked by withholding messages from a single feed.

-Question:
- - should we include a list of current member of the identity to make reasoning about redirects easier?

 ### redirect